Skip to Content

 ££

 Have no doubt: Ave Mario is one of the most visually arresting restaurants in all of London.
-One of several restaurants run by Big Mamma group (who also own Gloria, featured below), it brings the exuberance of Italian cuisine straight to London’s hungry diners.
+One of several spots run by the Big Mamma Group (who also own Gloria and Jacuzzi, featured below), it brings the exuberance of Italian cuisine straight to London’s hungry diners.

-The interior is a stylish cross between modern and bohemian, with a huge bar, blood-red banquets and some very OTT lighting – it was designed to wow.
+The interior is a stylish cross of modern and bohemian with a huge bar, blood-red banquets and some very OTT lighting.
+Tt is nothing if not in-your-face and that OTT style makes it a perfect spot for big birthday bashes and dinners that get a little loose.

-Graced with the unparalleled culinary talents of Chef Andrea Zambrano, Ave Mario is a foodie’s paradise (especially if said foodie also appreciates exceptional cocktails).
+The kitchen boasts the talents of Chef Andrea Zambrano who makes Ave Mario a foodie’s paradise (especially true if said foodie also appreciates exceptional cocktails).

 Madera